 The rescue of the chicks was successful.
 Above is one of the chicks being cuddled for warmth after the cool night unsheltered.
 At right, Dennis McIntire of Bestway moves a chick from the nest to safety.
-We have posted a slide show of it on the Sandpoint Online Facebook page.
-Click to view it at www.bit.ly/sandpointospreyrescue
+We have posted a slide show with 18 photos of the rescue on the Sandpoint Online Facebook page.
+Click to view at www.bit.ly/sandpointospreyrescue

 June 8 capture by Deb Opsal on Sandpoint Osprey Nest Friends Facebook.